 Unsolved tickets within the 3rd line support with expired ETA are checked, re-assessed, and escalated eventually.

-Digest of the tickets handled by DMSU in the previous week is prepared by the DMSU shift on duty person as his/her final task.
+Digest of the tickets handled by DMSU in the previous week is prepared by the DMSU shift on duty person as his/her final task, and it is published at the DMSU wiki [R6].
+The digests are publicly available, and they are focused on issues that are likely to hit broader user community.

-Finally, general trends are discussed and documented in the wiki for inclusion in the quarterly report and possible for discussion within the TCB.
-Issues that need to be raised at the TCB are tracked in the appropriate issue tracker.

 Requirement assessment and follow-up

 The tickets that are identified to contain requirements for changed or new middleware functionality are reflected as tickets in the EGI requirement gathering channel – the requirements queue in EGI RT, linking the GGUS and RT ticket with each other in a bidirectional manner.
 Additionally, the counter-tickets in the RT requirements queue are marked with a “DMSU” tag for further tracking.
 Digests of the requirements gathered in this way, as well as status report on their processing are provided to TCB regularly at its meetings.
 On the other hand, established informal contacts with the technology providers are leveraged to route this information, provide further details, etc.

-The DMSU middleware expertise can be also used to assess requirements entering the EGI RT queue by other means.
+The DMSU middleware expertise can be also used to assess requirements entering the EGI RT [R7] requirements queue by other means.
 However, it is beyond DMSU ability to process the numerous requests there, digests must be provided instead.
 Details of this process are still to be discussed.

 DMSU, the OMB and the TCB

 During the weekly work of the DMSU issues found and reported on the infrastructure are collected in the wiki and used for generating recommendations to the TCB.
-These recommendation are broader than incidents raised within a single ticket and longer term suggestions to changes in the middleware or in the way it is deployed and used.
-These recommendations are also discussed with the COO and the OMB at the appropriate monthly meeting, at the bi-weekly Monday operations meeting, or on the inspire-sa1 mailing list.
-Further, the TCB can raise questions to the DMSU of issues that require clarification.
+These recommendations are broader than incidents raised within a single ticket and longer term suggestions to changes in the middleware or in the way it is deployed and used.

+Further, the TCB can raise questions to the DMSU on issues that require clarification.
 DMSU hence acts as a project internal expert group for clarification of issues raised in the TCB.

+Interaction with the EGI operations happens through “DMSU liaisons” who attend OMB and the regular operations meetings, and who report middleware-related issues raised there to DMSU task leader.

-Issues raised by the OMB or the TCB uses the same workflow as the daily tickets to the DMSU; a ticket in GGUS is created and assigned to one of the DMSU resolvers for further clarification and followed up on a weekly basis.
+Issues raised by the OMB or the TCB use the same workflow as the daily tickets to the DMSU; a ticket in GGUS is created and assigned to one of the DMSU resolvers for further clarification and followed up on a weekly basis.

 RELATIONSHIP WITH THE TPM

-The relationship between the DMSU and TPM, the 1st level support is clear in the sense that TPM delegates to DMSU all middleware related issues.
+The relationship between the DMSU and TPM, the 1st line support is clear in the sense that TPM delegates to DMSU all middleware related issues.
 However, in the TPM there is quite a bit of knowledge that has already been built up regarding middleware issues and the teams that can solve these.
-This expertise is used to target the ticket to the right DMSU Assigner.
+This expertise is used to target the ticket to the right DMSU assigner.

-The purpose of having a tiered support levels is to ensure that the highly specialised and technical skills contained within the 3rd level support unit is not used to do tasks that can be done with more general support units at the 1st and 2nd level.
+The purpose of having a tiered support lines is to ensure that the highly specialised and technical skills contained within the 3rd line support unit is not used to do tasks that can be done with more general support units at the 1st and 2nd line.
 The delegation scheme presented below guarantees optimal use of the resources.

 When the TPM receives a ticket it is analysed with respect to: